ravjanisz/imagecrypt/README.md

 ## Documentation

-Documentation
+None

 ## License

-Image-crypt is licensed under the MIT License - see the LICENSE file for details
+imagecrypt is licensed under the MIT License - see the LICENSE file for details